Discover why PagerDuty users are switching to Everbridge xMatters. Learn more

 • Autonomous ability to identify and implement security

-• In the event of an attack; a security-led damage analysis team, supported by IT, must run in parallel to an IT-led remediation team, supported by security
+• In the event of an attack, a security-led damage analysis team, supported by IT, must work alongside an IT-led remediation team, supported by security

 Request a demo